BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 It's an extremely simple tool, and is basically the Python scripts I've been using to update timeline files put into a tkinter UI, but it's been a lifesaver for me when editing these files.

 Like the DialogsBinary section, I'm also going to be breaking this section of the tutorial into different tabs.
-You can find instructions on how to use my Dialog Timeline updater in the "Using the Timeline Updater" tab, as well as on the Nexusmods mod page for the tool.
+You can find instructions on how to use my Dialog Timeline updater in the "Using the Timeline Updater" tab, as well as on the Nexusmods page for the tool.

 ### **ANATOMY OF A DIALOG TIMELINE FILE**